 An intervention should always be based on a systematic assessment of behaviour

-There are several key components for successful management of behaviours that challenge.
+There are several key components for successful management of challenging behaviour.
 Firstly, the intervention should be developed to maximise a person’s quality of life, rather than to simply suppress an unwanted behaviour.
 Secondly, the intervention should always be based on a systematic assessment of behaviour.
-It is important for those carrying out the intervention to have a good idea about the cause of the behaviours that challenge before trying to reduce it.
+It is important for those carrying out the intervention to have a good idea about the cause of the challenging behaviour before trying to change it.
 Behaviour can be caused by different things for different individuals, so trying to change behaviour without fully understanding it can lead to the behaviour becoming more ingrained over time.
 Interventions should never be restrictive.

 Managing behaviour that is underpinned by pain and discomfort

 Treatment of underlying health difficulties followed by regular monitoring should help to reduce behaviour.
-It may be helpful to familiarise yourself with common health difficulties in Angelman syndrome.
-It is important that families have a supportive GP who is willing to take the time to listen and understand the needs of children with Angelman syndrome.
+It may be helpful to familiarise yourself with common health difficulties in Kleefstra syndrome.
+It is important that families have a supportive GP who is willing to take the time to listen and understand the needs of children with Kleefstra syndrome.

 Managing behaviour that is underpinned by sensory reinforcement

-There are numerous strategies to help reduce behaviours that challenge that is maintained by sensory reinforcement; for example, working out what kind of sensory reinforcement the person is receiving from the behaviour and trying to provide that via other means.
+There are numerous strategies to help reduce challenging behaviour that is maintained by sensory reinforcement.
+For example, working out what kind of sensory reinforcement the person is receiving from the behaviour and trying to provide that via other means.
 Increasing the general level of sensory experiences the person has throughout the day may be another helpful strategy.

 Managing behaviour that is underpinned by external causes

-External factors that cause behaviours that challenge include access to social interaction, escape from a demand, access to a preferred object or activity, escape from social contact, and escape from an aversive sensory experience.
+External factors that cause challenging behaviour include access to social interaction, escape from a demand, access to a preferred object or activity, escape from social contact, and escape from an aversive sensory experience.
 Interventions for these behaviours typically involve teaching a person an alternative way to communicate what they want, and structuring the environment so that the thing they desire is available as much as possible.
 This might involve teaching a sign or helping the person use a communication system.
 It also involves making sure that the previous behaviour, for example self-injury, is no longer as effective as the new method of communication in gaining the desired outcome.
-Sometimes it is not possible for a person to have the thing they need when they ask for it and in these instances it is important to help the person discriminate when the thing they want is and is not available.
+Sometimes it is not possible for a person to have the thing they desire when they ask for it and in these instances it is important to work with the person so they can discriminate when the thing they want is and is not available.

 Don’t give up!

 What is important to remember is that these behaviours may increase for a short time when teaching a new form of communication.
-This is because for the new communication to be successful the old form of communication (behaviours that challenge) needs to be less successful.
+This is because for the new communication to be successful the old form of communication (challenging behaviour) needs to be less successful.
 Families may be advised to ignore the behaviour that challenges or respond in a way that gives as little ‘reward’ or reinforcement as possible.
-When families change the way they respond to behaviour the person with Angelman syndrome may show more behaviour as they try harder to make their needs known.
+When families change the way they respond to behaviour the person with Kleefstra syndrome may show more behaviour as they try harder to make their needs known.
 This is called an extinction burst and is a natural part of behaviour change.
 However, overtime the behaviour will decrease.
-As a final note, it is very important that people do not ignore behaviours that challenge without teaching an alternative communication strategy because otherwise the person has no way to communicate their needs.
+As a final note, it is very important that people do not ignore challenging behaviour without teaching an alternative communication strategy because otherwise the person has no way to communicate their needs.

-To read some tips on managing other forms of behaviours that challenge visit these pages:
+To read some tips on managing other forms of challenging behaviour visit these pages: